jito-foundation/jito-solana/verified-packet-receiver/Readme.md

 # Introduction
-The Vortexor is a service that can offload the tasks of receiving transactions from the public, performing signature verifications, and deduplications from the core validator, enabling it to focus on processing and executing the transactions.
+The Vortexor is a service that can offload the tasks of receiving transactions from the public, performing signature verification, and deduplication from the core validator, enabling it to focus on processing and executing the transactions.
 The verified and filtered transactions will then be forwarded to the validators linked with the Vortexor.
 This setup makes the TPU transaction